20 Designs For EVERY Kitchen Layout, From Galley to L-Shaped

 For homes where the issue with square footage isn’t a lack of it, but an excess, a U-shaped layout can come in handy as well.
 Here, in this contemporary kitchen that’s beautifully accented in blue and white, a counter on one side was extended with a drop leaf table to create a restaurant-style dining area.

 As this compact kitchen proves, the same counter/dining area idea works on a smaller scale too!
-By elevating one side of the space with taller bottom cabinets and installing a countertop over it to create a peninsula, Voila added extra seating functionality to what would have been a regular storage fixture.
+By installing a countertop over the cabinets to create a peninsula, Briey Interior added extra seating functionality to what would have been a regular storage fixture.

 Interior Firm: Zenith Arc

 If you haven’t noticed by now, U-shaped kitchens work great with open-plan homes.
 Save for where sections are flushed against a wall or window, any end of the layout can be left exposed to form a seamless visual and physical connection with adjacent spaces, be it a living area or cosy corner.